iq180fq200/ImmerseExplainer/README.md

 # Contributing
 ## Test the Immerse Explainer in Dev-mode
-If you want to contribute or run Immerse Explainer in development mode, follow these steps:
-Run the following command (the first command only needs to be run once unless changes are made to the ./Clip-extensions or ./Anki directories):
+If you want to contribute or run Immerse Explainer in development mode, follow these steps (the first command only needs to be run once unless changes are made to the ./Clip-extensions or ./Anki directories):

 ```bash
 source buildAll.bash  # Builds the PopClip extension and the Anki connector.